 The belt tilts between 0 and 90 deg for different sanding applications.
 The 2 dust ports allow you to hook it up to a dust collector for dust-free operation.
 It also comes with 2 tables, one for the sanding belt and one for the disc.
 A miter gauge is also included and can be used on both tables for angle sanding.

-The tool is well made with a good amount of cast aluminum, and yes, there are plastic parts in places, but that’s expected.
-Easy to set up with the simple placement of components as well as powerful and smooth in operation.
+This benchtop sander is well made with a good amount of cast aluminum, and yes, there are plastic parts in places, but that’s expected.
+Easy to set up with the simple placement of components, as well as powerful and smooth in operation.
 It’s ready to go right out of the box after putting in the three bolts to hold the miter plates.

 It’s relatively quiet for a sander and comes to speed quickly.
 The dust ports allow for hooking a shop vac or dust extractor, creating virtually a dust-free operation.
 The manufacturer recommends the Y hose solution instead of 2 hoses or switching from one port to another.